Morning

 Recite this after Fajr prayer, before sunrise, as part of the morning adhkar.
 Once the sun is up, the window for the morning remembrance has passed — so make it the first thing you settle into after your obligatory prayer.

-Jami' at-Tirmidhi is another of the six canonical hadith collections.
-Imam at-Tirmidhi (d.
-279 AH) graded each narration explicitly — most duas drawn from it are classified hasan (good) or sahih (authentic).
+Sunan Abi Dawud is one of the six canonical hadith collections (Kutub al-Sittah).
+Imam Abu Dawud as-Sijistani (d.
+275 AH) focused on legal and devotional hadith.
+Most narrations are sound; he noted weak ones explicitly when included.
 The morning and evening adhkar are a body of Prophetic supplications meant to be recited at the day's two transitions.
 They function as a daily spiritual perimeter — gratitude at the start, refuge from harm, and a renewal of intention.

 Niyat bundles 40+ duas (this one is Hisnul Muslim #17) with full Arabic, transliteration, English & Bengali meanings, and reminder scheduling.
 Free on iPhone.